 Christian Background: The son of a Southern Baptist preacher and missionaries, Timon was doomed to be Baptist from the outset.
 In college Timon began to more seriously contemplate the roots of his beliefs and read broadly across theological traditions.
 In the end, he remained, to the undoubted shock of his parents, a Baptist of the Reformed persuasion (as all good Baptists should be, he thinks).
 He has been greatly influenced by the writings of Puritans like Thomas Watson, Richard Sibbes, and Jonathan Edwards.
 Some of his other favorite Christian authors and theological influences include: Carl F.H.
 Henry, Reinhold Niebuhr, Dietrich Bonhoeffer, G.K.
 Chesterton, J.I.
 Packer, Chuck Colson, and C.S.
 Lewis.
 Of course, C.H.
 Spurgeon, the patron saint of Baptists, is a prerequisite favorite.
 He and his wife attend Bethel Baptist Church in Cherry Hill, NJ.
 You can follow him on Twitter @tlloydcline.

-Jarrett is employed as an adjunct faculty member at Sinclair Community College, University Middletown, and Edison State Community College.
-He teaches classes in the areas of religion and humanities.
+Jarrett teaches religion and humanities as an adjunct faculty member at Sinclair Community College and Miami University Middletown.
 In addition to teaching, Jarrett is the assistant pastor of a house church, where he helps with preaching, teaching, worship leading, and discipleship.
 Jarrett married his high school sweetheart, Hannah, in 2005, and they now have four small children.
 Jarrett holds a bachelor of science degree in biology from Ohio Northern University and a master of divinity degree from Emory University, Candler School of Theology.
 His hobbies include guitar, hiking, bird watching, crossword puzzles, sports, reading, and writing.
-You can follow him on Twitter @jarrett_dickey.

 TJ is a student at Nashotah House Theological Seminary and aspiring to be ordained as a priest in the Episcopal Church.
 He is an avid reader, especially in works that deal with relational ontology, liturgical theology, and the ecclesial life of the Church.
 For fun, TJ loves to spend time with his family, travel, go backpacking in the mountains, watch a good hockey game, sip on a good bourbon, and geek out with a good theology book.